Stem Cell Therapy for

 Degenerative Myelopathy should be suspected in any middle aged German shepherd with progressive weakness and loss of strength and coordination in the rear legs.
 Tests should be done in order to rule out other diseases like hip dysplasia, disc disease, cancer and other degenerative conditions who might exhibit similar clinical symptoms.

-Dr. Kraemer’s Stem Cell Therapy for Degenerative Myelopathy in dogs Tip #1: A complete neurologic examination should be done in the diagnose process of degenerative myelopathy. and x-rays should be taken to rule out orthopedic problems that may have similar signs.
+Dr. Kraemer’s Stem Cell Therapy for Degenerative Myelopathy in dogs Tip #1: A complete neurologic examination should be done in the diagnosing process of degenerative myelopathy. and x-rays should be taken to rule out orthopedic problems that may have similar signs.
 More advanced imaging like CT and MRI might be recommended.

-Dr. Kraemer’s Stem Cell Therapy for Degenerative Myelopathy in dogs Tip Tip #2: More advanced test like contrast radiographs and spinal tap might be necessary to rule out other causes of progressive weakness and loss of coordination.
+Dr. Kraemer’s Stem Cell Therapy for Degenerative Myelopathy in dogs Tip Tip #2: More advanced tests like contrast radiographs and spinal tap might be necessary to rule out other causes of progressive weakness and loss of coordination.
 Many dogs with degenerative myelopathy spinal tap results will show an increased protein concentration in the spinal fluid.

 • CLEAR (those having 2 copies of the normal allele and appear to be normal).